jdabtieu/CTFOJ/README.md

 - Create contests
     - Contest problems support dynamic scoring
     - Contests have a live scoreboard that can be configured to be viewable by admins only or all competitors
-    - CTFtime live scoreboard & export available
+    - CTFtime live scoreboard integration
     - Hints can be added to any problem
     - Mass notify users through email
 - Live Instancing